Representative of an Overseas Business Visa

 Your spouse or partner and children under 18 years can apply to accompany you to the UK.

-Your spouse or partner will not be able to accompany you if they own or control the majority of the overseas business you will be representing.
+Your spouse or partner will not be able to accompany you if they own or control most of the overseas business you will be representing.

-Please speak to your Breytenbachs consultant for specific advice relating to your family members that want to accompany you.
+Please speak to your Breytenbachs consultant for specific advice about your family members who want to accompany you.

 Right to Work